jamauro/method/README.md

 };
 ````

-To change the defaults, use:
+To change the global defaults, use:
 ```js
 // can be configured on client-side and server-side (in a file imported on both client and server)
 // or just server-side depending on your use case